gbif/regionalnodes/sessions.md

 Format: A virtual gathering to create the opportunity for ‘mingling’.
 We will design a few questions to stimulate discussion, but keep it fairly open.
 The session will be open for nodes and Secretariat staff to ‘drop in’.

+* *What is your link to the GBIF community?

+* *Why did you choose to attend the Global Nodes Meeting?

+* *Do you love working from home or would you rather be in the office?

+* *Where are you joining this meeting from?
+Your office?
+Your kitchen table?
+The backyard?
+A café?
+A museum?

+* *How many cups of coffee, tea, or beverage-of-choice have you had before this meeting?

 Facilitators: Mélianie Raymond and Maheva Bagard Laursen